Skip to main content

 the customer activity window on a ticket

-The Touchpoints section contains all of the touchpoints, or points of interaction, for your contact.
-The touchpoint timeline relevant to the selected ticket will be listed first, and any other touchpoint timelines for the contact will appear underneath.
-You can click on any touchpoint to see more details about that specific interaction.
+The Timeline section contains all of the points of interaction for your contact.
+The touchpoint relevant to the selected ticket will be listed first, and any other touchpoints for the contact will appear underneath.
+You can click on any event to see more details about that specific interaction.

 the touchpoints tab of the customer activity window on a ticket